sjusaitis/react-native-virtual/README.md

 #### Returns

+- `virtualItems` → `measureOnLayout`: optional prop that can be placed on the child view to perform dynamic measurement (used insted of React Virtual's `measureRef`).
 - `onLayout`: prop to attach to parent ScrollView component
 - `onScroll`: prop to attach to parent ScrollView component